selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then element having xpath "([^\"]*)" should be disabled Then element having css "([^\"]*)" should be disabled

+#### Steps For Asserting Element Visibility

-To assert that element is present use any of the following steps.
+To assert that element is present use any of the following steps :

     Then element having id "([^\"]*)" should be present Then element having name "([^\"]*)" should be present